 The default map datum covers world-wide navigation.
-However, if you are using a paper map or chart which uses a different map datum that WGS 84, then you may wish to switch to that datum.
+However, if you are using a paper map or chart which uses a different map datum than WGS 84, then you may wish to switch to that datum.

-Datums, CDI Settings, & Measurement
+Map Datums, CDI, Units & Heading